Dr. Shiver: Career

 Born and raised in Milan, Bruno began playing piano, Hammond organ, blues harp and synthesizers at the age of 5.
-He performed, worked and collaborated with both Italian and international artists, such as Pharrell Williams, Alicia Keys, Frank Ocean, 40, Ann Mincieli, Faouzia, Fatman Scoop, Nicky Romero, Lucio Dalla, Mike Larson, Shapov, Claudio Cecchetto, Albano, Angelo Branduardi, Marvin Floyd, Little Louie Vega, Ray Bryant, B.B.
-King, Polina, Merk&Kremont, Daddy's Groove, Third Party, Matisse & Sadko, Lost Frequencies, Ornella Vanoni, Francesco Facchinetti, Emis Killa, Baby K and Nek.
+He performed, worked and collaborated with both Italian and international artists, such as Pharrell Williams, Alicia Keys, Nicki Minaj, Frank Ocean, Feid, Latto, 40, Ann Mincieli, Faouzia, Lil Yachty, Fatman Scoop, Nicky Romero, Lucio Dalla, Mike Larson, Shapov, Claudio Cecchetto, Albano, Angelo Branduardi, Marvin Floyd, Little Louie Vega, Ray Bryant, B.B.
+King, Polina, Merk&Kremont, Daddy's Groove, Third Party, Matisse & Sadko, Lost Frequencies, Umberto Tozzi, Ornella Vanoni, Francesco Facchinetti, Emis Killa, Baby K and Nek.
 He performed in Europe in events like the La Maddalena Music Festival, the Ascona Jazz Festival, the Noto Blues Festival, the Lago Maggiore Jazz Festival.
 With a classical, jazz and blues background, he then approached dance, pop and R&B music and began his career as a producer and songwriter.
 In 2009, he conceived Art&Music Recording, an independent dance record label and recording studio, offering audio/video/web and graphical services.
 In 2012, he discovered and signed the Russian trio Serebro with their multi=platinum record Mama Lover.
 Together with his production trio Doc M.C., Dr. Shiver has released several dance singles.
 The song "Catch Me" was presented at the Eurovision Song Contest 2013, and most of their progressive house tracks have reached high positions in the Beatport charts.
 Dr. Shiver gained support from many fellow international DJs, such as Martin Garrix, W&W, Afrojack, Nicky Romero, Fedde Le Grand, Danny Ávila, John Christian, Sander Van Doorn, David Guetta, Avicii, Shapov and R3hab.
 In September 2015, after the historic 1992 version by Frankie Knuckles, Dr. Shiver released the first official and authorized remix of "You Got The Love" by Candi Staton and reached #3 of the UK Pop chart.
 He was chosen as music producer of the Italian talent show TOP DJ (Sky Italia and Italia 1) for all editions arranging, sound designing, mixing and mastering all the broadcast tracks.
 In the 2016 edition, he worked with the show supergroup, comprising Federico Poggipollini, Sergio Carnevale, Marco Castellani, Andy Fumagalli and Alex Uhlmann.